jsherman212/xnuspy/README.md

 case, the minimum length is eight bytes.
 Otherwise, there is no minimum length.

-xnuspy uses `X16` and `X17` for its trampolines, so kernel functions which expect those to persist across function calls cannot be hooked.
-There aren't many which expect this.
+xnuspy uses `X16` and `X17` for its trampolines, so kernel functions which expect those to persist across function calls cannot be hooked (there aren't many which expect this).
 If the function you want to hook begins with `BL`, and you intend to call the original, you can only do so if executing the original function does not modify `X17`.